Mark Gornik: Early life and education

 Gornik grew up in Baltimore, Maryland.
 He earned a B.A. from Covenant College (1983), an M.Div. from Westminster Theological Seminary (1986), and a Ph.D. from the Centre for the Study of World Christianity at the University of Edinburgh (2008) studying under Andrew Walls.
-His research, praxis, and writing has focused on both urban ministry and global Christianity, with an emphasis on African immigrant churches in New York City.
+His research, ministry, and writing has focused on both urban ministry and global Christianity, with an emphasis on African immigrant churches in New York City.

 Ministry and work in Sandtown, Baltimore

 Gornik co-founded New Song Community Church in the Sandtown neighborhood of Baltimore in 1986, alongside Susan and Allan Tibbells.
-Inspired by the community development work of John Perkins, Gornik and his colleagues sought to revitalize a 12-block area in one of Baltimore's most neglected inner-city neighborhoods.
+Gornik and his colleagues drew on the community development work of John M. Perkins in establishing programs in a 12-block area of Baltimore.

-Under Gornik's leadership, New Song evolved beyond a traditional church setting.
-The community-based ministry established a health center, a school, the economic development programs, and a housing organization affiliated with Habitat for Humanity.
-This holistic approach aimed to bring lasting transformation to Sandtown.
-Reflecting on his time there, Gornik has described the experience as formative, shaping both his faith and his understanding of urban ministry.
+New Song later established a health center, a school, economic-development programs, and a housing organization affiliated with Habitat for Humanity.
+Gornik later said that his work in Sandtown influenced his views of faith and urban ministry.

 Founding of City Seminary of New York

 Gornik moved to New York City in 1998 to help establish New Song Community Church in Harlem.
-While working on this church plant and associated community development projects, including affordable housing initiatives, he became increasingly aware of the shifting landscape of global Christianity within the city.
-He observed a high number of pastors and ministry leaders, particularly from immigrant communities, who had not attended traditional seminaries.
-This realization led him to explore new models of grassroots theological education.
+He observed a large number of pastors and ministry leaders, particularly from immigrant communities, who had not attended traditional seminaries.
+Gornik later developed a model of theological education aimed at pastors and ministry leaders who had not attended traditional seminaries.

 In 2003, Gornik founded City Seminary of New York, an institution dedicated to training leaders for ministry in urban and immigrant contexts.
-The seminary focuses on theological education within the city itself, engaging with the diverse religious landscape of New York.
-Gornik has emphasized the importance of grassroots ministry and peacemaking as core principles of theological training.
-His work at City Seminary builds upon his earlier experiences in Baltimore, particularly the need to recognize and nurture leadership within communities rather than imposing external structures.
+Gornik has focused on the importance of grassroots ministry and peacemaking as core principles of theological training.
+Gornik has said that his experience in Baltimore influenced his approach at City Seminary, particularly his emphasis on developing leadership within local communities.